 If you are a beginner golfer, you should try and understand the idea behind handicaps and learn which golf irons to use for your handicap level.
 Choosing the right equipment, whether it’s picking the best irons for slower swing speeds or getting the right wedge set for game improvement, is key to improving your handicap.
-Read on to find out if your handicap would be considered high and what the best golf irons for a high handicapper would be.
+Read on to find out if your handicap would be considered high and what the best golf irons for high handicappers would be in 2020.

 What is a high handicapper?